LCOGT/whatsup/README.md

 Accessed from [/whatsup/search/](https://lco.global/whatsup/search/).
 All visible objects are displayed.

 #### Visibility
 We calculate the visibility of targets in the Whats Up database by filtering only those targets which are within +/- 3.5 hours of the Local Sidereal Time at the specified `site` and `start`.
-We further filter only those targets greater than 30º above the horizon at `start`.
+We only display those targets greater than 30º above the horizon at `start`.
+Further filtering is performed using `aperture`, as the different field of views of LCO telescope classes can make some targets too large or small in images.

 #### Parameters